hphelion/documentation/moonshot/prepare.releasenotes.md

 * For increased reliability, we recommend you allocate an adequate IP address range for the nova_flat network based on the number of instances planned for the given Cloud.
 For example, if the environment is going to have 40 instances, at least 120 IP addresses need to be defined in the DHCP allocation range.

+* To enable best functionality, the image should be used as the flavor for Windows Images which are created using [Image Builder](/cloudos/moonshot/manage/image-builder/) document.

 **Installation**

 * To enable maximum reliability in the Cloud environment, do not select the controller nodes when performing <b>Create Compute Region</b> action for a Moonshot/Standard server.